BaxterVoIPGuy/boilerplates/README.md

 Remember, ***supporting me is entirely optional.*** Your choice to become a member or not won't change your access to my videos and resources.
 You are also welcome to reach out to me on Discord, if you have any questions or feedback.

 [https://www.patreon.com/christianlempa](https://www.patreon.com/christianlempa)

+PS - Hey Christian, You could always use Lazyvim (based on neovim) (https://www.lazyvim.org) as a completely configurable SSH adptable IDE for coding any project.